As a young ‘un, exploring every nook and cranny in video game worlds was a delight. Limited gaming time as an adult can make it a chore.

 It’s ironic that I don’t remember all of the details in Remember Me, but it isn’t the developer’s fault; it’s mine.

 Remember Me is just one example; I’d say my recollection of 99% of games I have played over the two years would be the same.
 The main character is X, the setting is Y, the reason for the main quest was Z and, if I’m lucky, I’ll remember that the main bad guy was called Z and I killed him in some epic set piece.
-The adventure and experience up until that final moment is mostly lost on me.
+The adventure and experience up until that final moment are mostly lost on me.

 Even writing that makes me sad, as it is such a substantial departure from the way I used to enjoy playing video games.
 I yearn to play and enjoy video games the way I used to, and I still would if it didn’t mean sacrificing the beautiful additions to my hectic life that have accrued over the years.